What is the Island Grown Mobile Market?

 Anyone can shop at the mobile market.
 There is no need to provide any proof of income or identification forms.

-The primary mission of the market is to increase access to fresh, locally grown food to low income islanders, and so we gladly accept SNAP and WIC and Senior farmer's market nutrition program coupons.
+The primary mission of the market is to increase access to fresh, locally grown food to islanders on food assistance programs, and so we gladly accept SNAP and HIP, Pandemic EBT (P-EBT), and Farmer's Market Nutrition Program Senior and WIC coupons.
+We also accept cash, check and credit card.